Effigy Mounds National Monument

-The mounds preserved here are considered sacred by many Americans, especially the Monument's 12 affiliated American Indian tribes.
+The mounds preserved here are considered sacred by many Americans, especially the Monument's 18 culturally associated American Indian tribes.
 A visit offers opportunities to contemplate the meanings of the mounds and the people who built them.
 The 200 plus American Indian mounds are located in one of the most picturesque sections of the Upper Mississippi River Valley.

 National Historic Site

 West Branch, IA

 Born in a two-room cottage, Herbert Hoover could have been any small town boy.
 Orphaned at age nine, he left West Branch, never to live here again.
 The landscape and buildings of the early years remain, however, to tell how family, faith, education, and hard work opened a world of opportunity— even the presidency of the United States— to a child of simple beginnings.

 Between May 1804 and September 1806, 31 men, one woman, and a baby traveled from the plains of the Midwest to the shores of the Pacific Ocean.
 They called themselves the Corps of Discovery.
 In their search for a water route to the Pacific Ocean, they opened a window into the west for the young United States.